 The lighthouse built at Sheboygan was very similar to the other three lighthouses approved for Wisconsin in 1837 and consisted of a conical brick tower accompanied by a brick, one-and-a-half-story keeper’s dwelling.
 The thirty-foot-tall tower tapered from a diameter of twelve feet at its base to six feet six inches at its lantern room, from which lamps and reflectors projected a light seaward at a focal plane of eighty feet above Lake Michigan.
 The lighthouse commenced operation in 1839, and a fifth-order Fresnel lens was installed in its lantern room in 1857.

-The first keeper of the lighthouse was Stephen Wolverton.
-The following description of him was given in a 1910 edition of the Sheboygan County Historical Review.
-"He was a florid-faced, middle aged man from Maryland.
-It denotes the general condition of the colony to recall the fact that Woolverton, with his government salary of $365 a year, was probably the most aflluent person in the county, and regarded as a sort of capitalist who could afiord to dress and live in a more sumptuous manner than the others.
+The first keeper of the lighthouse was Stephen Wolverton, who a 1910 edition of the Sheboygan County Historical Review described as follows.
+“He was a florid-faced, middle aged man from Maryland.
+It denotes the general condition of the colony to recall the fact that Woolverton, with his government salary of $365 a year, was probably the most affluent person in the county, and regarded as a sort of capitalist who could afford to dress and live in a more sumptuous manner than the others.
 With the exception of the lighthouse keeper the settlers were all people who earned their daily bread by daily toil.”

 Built on a bluff known as North Point, roughly one mile north of the river, Sheboygan Lighthouse was being threatened by erosion in the late 1850s, prompting the Lighthouse Board to have a replacement lighthouse built nearby in 1860.
-This new structure consisted of a frame keeper’s dwelling with a lantern set atop its roof.
+This new structure consisted of a frame keeper’s dwelling with a lantern set atop on end of its pitched roof.

 The pierhead tower was destroyed by fire on March 17, 1880, but a new tower was quickly erected and a light was exhibited from it on June 22 of that year.
 As the piers were extended over the years, the pierhead light was relocated lakeward and extensions were made to the elevated walkway.
 In 1884, the tower was moved 460 feet, and in 1889 it was moved another 200 feet seaward.
 Steamers owned by the Goodrich Transportation Company tore four of the walkway’s wooden support posts from the pier in 1891, and the company was billed for repairs.